DimitrovViktor/Algorithms-Coursework/README.md

 A Python route planner for the London Underground using Dijkstra's algorithm

-    Note: This was a group coursework project created by me and three of my colleagues from university
+    Note: This was a group coursework project

 </div>